 Options granted generally vest over a three-year period with 25% becoming vested on the grant date and the remainder becoming vested in cumulative 25% increments on each of the first three anniversaries of the grant date.
-Had compensation cost been determined as prescribed by SFAS No. 123, utilizing the assumptions detailed above and amortizing the resulting fair value of the stock options granted over the respective vesting period of the options, net income and earnings per share would have been reduced to the proforma amounts for the years ended March 31, 2005 and 2004 as follows.
-For the year ended March 31, 2004, net income presented in the following table includes the proforma income tax provision discussed above.
+Compensation cost is calculated on a straight-line basis.
+The weighted average estimated fair value of stock options granted with an exercise price equal to the fair value of the underlying common stock on the date of grant during fiscal years 2006, 2005 and 2004 were \$9.70, \$6.70 and \$3.01, respectively.
+Had compensation expense for the Company's stock-based compensation awards issued during fiscal years 2006, 2005 and 2004 been determined based on a fair value method under the provisions of SFAS 123, the Company's net income and net income per share would have been reduced to the pro forma amounts indicated below.
+For the year ended March 31, 2004, net income presented in the following table includes the pro forma income tax provision discussed above.